-Response: Help Desk will instruct the provider/user to upload new report and keeps the old one in there.
-The provider must title the report "Updated" and same name as other report.
+Response: Help Desk will instruct the provider/user to upload new reports and keep the old one in there.
+The provider must title the report "Updated" and have the same name as other report.

-Scenario Three: The provider states report was faxed into SEDS, but all the pages are not showing.
+Scenario Three: The provider states report was uploaded into SEDS, but all the pages are not showing.
 Response: Won't delete original fax, but provider can upload the full completed report again.

 Scenario Four: None of the above.
 Response: Contact ODA SEDS Help Desk staff.